rladies-aurora/202503-RIntro-DataWrangling-Transcriptomics/README.md

-[Janani Ravi](https://jravilab.github.io) co-developed the content for the transcriptomics part for this workshop; [R-Ladies East Lansing](https://rladies-eastlansing.github.io) members (Kayla J, Nafiseh H, Veronica F, Cara F, Camille A) and I helped with the gapminder material.
+[Janani Ravi](https://jravilab.github.io) co-developed the content for the transcriptomics part for this workshop; [R-Ladies East Lansing](https://rladies-eastlansing.github.io) members (Kayla J, Nafiseh H, Veronica F, Cara F, Camille A) and Janani Ravi helped with the gapminder material.

 ### Acknowledgements